clipperhouse/ntime/README.md

 ntime also offers many of the convenience methods from the stdlib `time`, such as `Sub`, `After`, etc.

-`ntime.Time` is a relative time against an arbitrary constant epoch, and is meant only for comparisons.
+⚠️ `ntime.Time` is a relative time against an arbitrary constant epoch, and is meant only for comparisons (i.e. durations).
 Do not mistake it for system ("wall") time.
+It is only useful in-process; multiple processes will have different epochs.
+There is a `ToTime()` method to convert to system time, which should be accurate in the absence of clock skew.

 ### Implementation